 The Blanket Protector

 Alongside the exile, there’s a protective part of me that I call “the blanket.”
-This part is a soft, subtle energy that tries to protect me from being vulnerable—especially when I’m about to show my full, authentic self.
+Specifically, this part is a soft, subtle energy that protects me from being vulnerable.
+This happens especially when I am about to show my full, authentic self.

-When I begin to access deeper wisdom or confidence, the blanket quietly wraps my voice in a fog, dulling my clarity.
-It’s as though I’m suddenly wrapped in a layer of uncertainty, and my self-expression becomes muted.
+Furthermore, when I access deeper wisdom or confidence, the blanket wraps my voice in a fog.
+Consequently, my self-expression becomes muted and my clarity dulls.

 I’ve come to realize that the blanket part is trying to protect me from perceived harm.
-But in doing so, it limits my access to the energy of my Self—the place of clarity, wisdom, and confidence.
-So I gently spoke to it, acknowledging its role and offering reassurance:
+However, in doing so, it limits my access to my Self — the place of clarity, wisdom, and confidence.
+Therefore, I gently spoke to it, acknowledging its role and offering this reassurance:

 “I’m no longer that person who needs to shrink.
 You can rest now.
 I’ve got this.”